 The Institute's chief executive officer is the president.
-Senior academic and administrative officers include the provost, chancellor, executive vice president and treasurer, senior vice president and secretary of the Corporation, deans, vice presidents, vice chancellor, chancellor for academic advancement, associate provosts, director of libraries, CEO of the MIT Alumni Association, Institute community and equity officer, and deputy executive vice president.
+Senior academic and administrative officers include the provost, chancellor, executive vice president and treasurer, vice president and secretary of the Corporation, associate provosts, deans of the schools, vice chancellor, vice presidents, chancellor for academic advancement, director of libraries, Institute community and equity officer, and deputy executive vice president.